Marion Davies: Susan Alexander Kane

 Over time, the popular association with the character of Susan Alexander Kane led to later revisionist portrayals of Davies as a talentless opportunist.
-In his later years, Orson Welles attempted to correct the widespread misconceptions which Citizen Kane had created about Davies' popularity and talents as an actress.
-In his foreword to Davies' autobiography, The Times We Had (published posthumously in 1975), Welles wrote that the fictional Susan Alexander Kane bears no resemblance to Davies:
+In his later years, Orson Welles attempted to correct the widespread misconceptions which Citizen Kane had created about Davies's popularity and talents as an actress.
+In his foreword to Davies's autobiography, The Times We Had (published posthumously in 1975), Welles wrote that the fictional Susan Alexander Kane bears no resemblance to Davies:

 That Susan was Kane's wife and Marion was Hearst's mistress is a difference more important than might be guessed in today's changed climate of opinion.
 The wife was a puppet and a prisoner; the mistress was never less than a princess.
 Hearst built more than one castle, and Marion was the hostess in all of them: they were pleasure domes indeed, and the Beautiful People of the day fought for invitations.
 Xanadu was a lonely fortress, and Susan was quite right to escape from it.
 The mistress was never one of Hearst's possessions: he was always her suitor, and she was the precious treasure of his heart for more than 30 years, until his last breath of life.
 Theirs is truly a love story.
 Love is not the subject of Citizen Kane.

 Welles told filmmaker Peter Bogdanovich that Samuel Insull's construction of the Chicago Opera House, and Harold Fowler McCormick's lavish promotion of the opera career of his second wife Ganna Walska, were the actual influences for the Susan Alexander character in the Citizen Kane screenplay.
 "As for Marion," Welles said, "she was an extraordinary woman—nothing like the character Dorothy Comingore played in the movie ...
 Marion was much better than Susan—whom people wrongly equated with her".

 Critical reassessment

 Several decades after her death, a critical reassessment of Davies occurred as the result of greater availability of her notable films such as When Knighthood Was in Flower, Beauty's Worth, The Bride's Play, Enchantment, The Restless Sex, April Folly, and Buried Treasure.
-This availability allowed for a more accurate evaluation of Davies' oeuvre as an actress.
-In the 1970s, film critic Pauline Kael attempted to rehabilitate Davies' legacy and noted that her reputation had been unfairly maligned.
+This availability allowed for a more accurate evaluation of Davies's oeuvre as an actress.
+In the 1970s, film critic Pauline Kael attempted to rehabilitate Davies's legacy and noted that her reputation had been unfairly maligned.
 Gradually, the consensus among film critics became more appreciative of her efforts, particularly in comedy.
 According to biographers, "if Hearst had allowed her great talents as a mime and comic to come to full flower in a long series of comedies as bright as her Show People and The Patsy, her screen reputation could not have been so readily damaged by the controversy surrounding Citizen Kane".